 Art Wood Apartments

 In 2015, Signcraft won a commission to design, print and install bespoke wall graphics for a newly-built apartment block.
-Our client, the development company Bugler, enlisted the local resources of pupils at St. Matthew’s Primary School, where the children were set a research project to come up with a suitable name for the building.
+Our client, the development company Bugler, enlisted the local resources of pupils at St. Matthew’s Primary School.
+The children were set a research project to come up with a suitable name for the building.

 “Art Wood Apartments” was chosen in memory of a local musician and personality, Art Wood, whose international claim to fame is being the eldest brother of Ronnie Wood, guitarist with the Rolling Stones.
 Art had died of cancer in 2006.

-Subsequently, The Shepherds Bush Housing Association won an award for the Art Wood Apartments development, which has been voted by residents and the public as their favourite SBHG building design.
+Subsequently, The Shepherds Bush Housing Association won an award for the Art Wood Apartments development.
+Residents and the public voted for their favourite SBHG building design.

 Local residents voted for their favourite building as part of ‘Your Vote Matters’, a national campaign to encourage people to register to vote.
-Comprising 28 homes for affordable rent in a prime location next to the canal in West Drayton, the Art Wood Apartments will have a plaque unveiled in September, to recognise its admired and successful design.
-Art’s family members have been invited to attend the ceremony.
+The apartments provide 28 homes with affordable rent, in a prime location next to the canal in West Drayton. the Art Wood Apartments had a plaque unveiled in September, to recognise its admired and successful design.
+Art’s family members were invited to attend the ceremony.

-The Art Wood Apartments design is also shortlisted for the 24 Housing nationwide awards (Affordable Homes of the Year category).
+The Art Wood Apartments design was also shortlisted for the 24 Housing nationwide awards (Affordable Homes of the Year category).